From a New Relic perspective, entity is a broad concept. An entity is anything New Relic can identify that has data you can monitor.

 true.
 If set to

 If your Apache, Cassandra, MySQL, NGINX, or Redis service is located in the same host as the agent, when you activate remote monitoring the resulting entity will be considered as remote, regardless of its actual location.
-This may affect alerts, alter attributes, and have other effects, as explained in this document.
+This may affect alerts, alter attributes, and have other effects, as explained here.

 remote_monitoring, the integration becomes a different entity which is no longer attached to the infrastructure agent.
 As a result, the following items may be affected: